jessicacelestino/jecelestino/README.md

 <h2> About Me 💥

-- 🔭 I’m currently working on Personal and university projects

 - 🌱 I’m currently learning Kafka

-- 👯 I’m looking to collaborate on University projects

 - 💬 Talk to me about Java, Python, Unity, Games and travels 🚀🌴